ctrf-io/github-test-reporter/README.md

 ![PR](images/pr.png)

+## Options

+- `--title`: Title of the summary.
+- `--annotate`: annotate failed tests.
+- `--domain`: Base URL for GitHub Enterprise Server
+- `pr-comment`: Post a Pull Request comment with the summary
+- `pr-comment-message`: Custom message for your PR comment using a string or handlebars template file ([example](templates/custom-pr.hbs))

 ## Merge reports

 You can merge reports if your chosen reporter generates multiple reports through design, parallelisation or otherwise.